 It can be pretty difficult to fill a piping bag with creamy frosting without making a mess!
 My trick is to use a big cup.
 Fit the piping bag with a piping tip, then place it in a large cup, folding the top of the piping bag around the rim of the cup.
-Watch me do this in my Two-Toned Frosting Rose video.
+Watch me do this in my two-toned frosting roses video.

-Now go pipe some frosting LIKE A BOSS!
+Now that you’re totally equipped with this piping tips 101 guide, go pipe some frosting LIKE A BOSS!
 (Ateco 849 used below!) ♥ ♥

 This is my favorite vanilla buttercream.
 It’s the perfect vanilla frosting that’s simple, creamy and smooth and tastes unbelievable on vanilla cupcakes!